Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Basis adaptive Algorithm

-\item In the fifth step, if our ground state energy is converged then we calculate all the relevant quantity like correlation functions, spin density etc and exit or we construct updated wavefunction retaining $m_i$ number of basis states which have highest probability $C^2_i$ in the ground state wavefunction.
-These most probable bases \{$b^{i}_{m}$\} work as initial basis set for the next iteration $(i+1)^{th}$ and repeat the step two-five till the energy is converged.
+\item In the fifth step, if our ground state energy is converged then we calculate all the relevant quantity like correlation functions, spin density etc and exit or we construct updated wavefunction retaining $m_i$ number of basis states which have highest probability $c^2_i$ in the ground state wavefunction of the projected Hamiltonian from ED calculation.
+These most probable bases \{$b^{i+1}_{m}$\} work as initial basis set for the next iteration $(i+1)^{th}$ and repeat the step two-five till the energy is converged.
 Typically, the dominant basis states contributing to the ground state are recovered within two iterations, leading to rapid convergence of the ground-state energy. \end{enumerate}